Photo: Keith Montgomery

 Memphis is celebrating its culinary excellence by showcasing exceptional local chef talent and welcoming acclaimed regional and national chefs.
 Enhancing this lineup will be vintners, certified sommeliers and wine enthusiasts.
 While festival goers sample from the best, they will also enjoy a buffet of blues, jazz and rock ‘n roll.
 This event will benefit the FedExFamilyHouse.
 The FedExFamilyHouse is truly a home away from home for out-of-town families with children receiving treatment at Le Bonheur Children’s Hospital.

-- TBA – Soulsville USA Festival – Free
+- October 20 – Soulsville USA Festival – Free

 This event takes place in the historic Soulsville USA district on College & McLemore.
 Enjoy live music, dance demos, kids activities, food and craft vendors, a rock climbing wall, face painting, and more.